adsbfi/adsb-fi-scripts/README.md

 Feeding ADSBexchange.com is quick and easy.
 There are various options depending on what kind of feeder/receiver you use, and your desired level of customization. it is recommended that FlightAware’s Raspberry Pi based “PiAware” be used to feed data to ADSB-Exchange in order to send accurate MLAT results to the co-op.

-This setup script aids in setting up your current PiAware based feeder to feed ADS-B Exchange as well.
+This script aids in setting up your current PiAware based feeder to feed ADS-B Exchange as well.

 #### Obtaining And Using This Script